 Smoking is related to more than 85% of lung cancer cases in Canada.
 The risk of developing lung cancer is influenced by how long a person smokes, their age when they started smoking, and the number of cigarettes smoked each day.
-When smoking is combined with other risk factors (for example; working with asbestos, arsenic, nickel, petroleum, and exposure to the radon gas) the risk of lung cancer is increased.
+When smoking is combined with other risk factors the risk of lung cancer is increased.

-Other types of tobacco products such as low-tar and low-nicotine cigarettes, pipes, cigars, herbal cigarettes, hookahs, and chewing tobacco also cause cancer and are not considered safe.
+Other types of tobacco products such as pipes, cigars, herbal cigarettes, hookahs, and chewing tobacco also cause cancer and are not considered safe.

 Signs and Symptoms